-How to watch Nope (2022): Is it streaming yet?
+How to watch Nope (2022): Is the latest Jordan Peele movie streaming yet?

-(Pocket-lint) - Jordan Peele's move into the horror genre surprised us all at first, but now, the comedian turned director has cemented himself as one of the all-time greats.
-His latest work, Nope, is no exception, raking in over $133 million at the box office to date.
+Jordan Peele's move into the horror genre surprised us all at first, but now, the comedian-turned-director has cemented himself as one of the all-time greats.
+His latest work, Nope, is no exception, raking in over $171 million at the box office.

 Here's how to watch Nope, including whether it's available to stream and rent on Amazon Prime Video.
 We've also provided some plot details and topped it all off with some trailers.
 Let's dive in.